charlietriplett/OpenA11yEngineer/_checklist-web/modal-dialog.md

 ### Use semantic HTML where possible

 Browser support for `<dialog>` is still incomplete.

 Some browsers require additional scripting.
+This simple example [may not work correctly in all browsers](https://caniuse.com/?search=dialog).

 {% highlight html %}
 {% include /examples/modal-dialog.html %}